 Title holders are aware that government permission to enter and drill in sensitive or significant areas is highly unlikely.
 Some acreage releases also carry special notices in regard to sensitive areas within the title area.

 Petroleum title holder’s exploration and production activities are temporary and generally take up less than 0.5 per cent of the total petroleum title.

-DMP assesses applications for exploration and production activities on a case-by-case basis, with consideration given to the extent and appropriateness of each activity, to ensure the proposed activities comply with State legislation relating to land access, public health, the environment and water resources.
+DMIRS assesses applications for exploration and production activities on a case-by-case basis, with consideration given to the extent and appropriateness of each activity, to ensure the proposed activities comply with State legislation relating to land access, public health, the environment and water resources.

 All proposed activities are subject to strict, multi-agency approvals regarding environmental, health and safety matters.
 Potential impacts on communities or sensitive areas trigger additional assessment processes.

-As part of DMP’s approvals process, permit holders are required to submit an environment plan which is a legally binding management document containing the company’s environmental risk assessment and details of any potential impact to flora, fauna and water resources.
+As part of DMIRS’s approvals process, permit holders are required to submit an environment plan which is a legally binding management document containing the company’s environmental risk assessment and details of any potential impact to flora, fauna and water resources.

 The Environmental Protection Authority may also be required to provide independent advice during the assessment process.

 It is common practice for DMIRS to consult with other State and Commonwealth government agencies, port authorities, local shires, Determined Native Title Claimants/Holders, Native Title Representative Bodies and Prescribed Body Corporates for comment.
 Comments received are considered by DMIRS and, where appropriate, they are included in special notices in the acreage release.

 Title holders are responsible for ensuring that the interference with the rights and activities of other land users as a result of proposed petroleum activities is minimised.